Banawurun

 Banawurun is a band from Brisbane, Queensland.
-Their music has been described aa "outback Motown".
+Their music has been described as "outback Motown".
 They started in 2004 as a duo of Troy Brady and Trevelyn Brady.
 They expanded and became Troy n Trevelyn & The Tribe and changed their name in 2007 to Banawurun (which means running water).
 Troy and Trevelyn had previously worked together in a band called Velocity.
 Banawurun played in the US in 2006, performing in Los Angeles's Viper Room.
 They won a Deadly in 2007 for Band of the Year.
 Their single "Power to the People" was also nominated for a Deadly.
 Troy Brady is a former member of Aim 4 More.